0BananaBig0/from_gcc_to_cpp/docs/Gcc.md

 4. Runtime dependencies:
    - The executable requires the appropriate shared libraries to be present at runtime.

-##### Implicit Linking (Load-time Dynamic Linking) (Default Dynamic Linking)
+##### Implicit Linking (Load-time Dynamic Linking) (Default Dynamic Linking) (Standard Dynamic Linking)

 ###### Explanation

-1. Implicit linking, also referred to as **load-time dynamic linking**, is **a process** whereby an executable is linked to shared libraries **at compile time**.
+1. Implicit linking, also referred to as **load-time dynamic linking** is a form of dynamic linking where required libraries are automatically loaded at application startup.
+2. It is **a process** whereby an executable is linked to shared libraries **at compile time**.
-2. This method allows the program to **utilize functions and variables** defined in those libraries **without incorporating their code directly** into the executable.
+3. This method allows the program to **utilize functions and variables** defined in those libraries **without incorporating their code directly** into the executable.

 ###### Characteristics

 1. Automatic resolution:
-   - The operating system loads the DLLs specified in the import library when the application starts.
+   - The operating system loads the shared libraries automatically when the application starts.
 2. Simplified development:
-   - Developers include the DLL's import library (`.lib` file) during compilation, simplifying the linking process.
+   - Developers include the DLL's import library (`.lib` file) in Windows or the shared library (`.so` file) in Linux during compilation, simplifying the linking process.
 3. Single entry point:
-   - The operating system resolves function calls from the DLLs automatically, allowing the application to use them seamlessly.
+   - The operating system resolves function calls from the shared libraries automatically, allowing the application to use them seamlessly.
 4. Version dependency:
-   - If the required version of a DLL is missing or incompatible, the application may fail to start.
+   - If the required version of a shared library is missing or incompatible, the application may fail to start.

 ###### How It Works in **Windows**